-Cash bonuses, the second key component of executive compensation, are intended to provide incentives to senior management in the short term to achieve certain operating results, which are generally determined at the beginning of the fiscal year by management in consultation with the Board and the Committee.
-Concurrently with approving the annual operating objectives, the Committee establishes target bonuses for the coming fiscal year as a percentage of the base salary of each executive officer.
-In fiscal 2005, the target bonus for each of the CEO and the Chief Operating Officer was set at 75% of their respective base salaries and bonus targets ranged from 25% to 50 % of base salary for the other executive officers.
-Actual incentive compensation awards may be either more or less than targeted amounts depending on actual results compared with corporate, group and individual performance measures.
+Cash bonuses, the second key component of executive compensation, are intended to provide incentives to senior management in the short term to achieve certain operating results, which are determined at the beginning of the fiscal year by management in consultation with the Board and the Committee.
+Concurrently with approving the annual operating objectives under the Company's annual bonus plan and the Executive Performance Plan (see below), the Committee establishes target and maximum bonuses for the coming fiscal year as a percentage of the base salary of each executive officer.
+In fiscal 2006, the target bonus for each of the CEO and the Chief Operating Officer ("COO") was set at 75% of their respective base salaries and bonus targets ranged from 25% to 50 % of base salary for the other executive officers.
+Actual incentive compensation awards may be more or less than targeted amounts depending on actual results compared with corporate, group and individual performance measures, but for those employees covered by the Executive Performance Plan (namely the CEO and the other Named Executive Officers - see "Executive Compensation", above) actual incentive compensation awards may be reduced or eliminated but not increased above the maximum bonus amount established for each such officer at the beginning of the year.
 Certain mid-level managers are also eligible to receive bonuses, which are used as an additional, incentive-based element of compensation dependent on corporate performance and individual merit.

-Based on the Company's overall performance in fiscal 2005 and its achieving substantially all of its key operating results, the Committee authorized funding of the bonus pool for the fiscal year and the payment of individual bonus amounts in-line with the achievement of those corporate results.
+Based on the Company's performance in fiscal 2006 and its achieving many of its key operating results, including the achievement of the performance criterion under the Executive Performance Plan, the Committee authorized funding of the bonus pool for the fiscal year and the payment of individual bonus amounts in-line with the achievement of those corporate results.
 Individual bonus amounts were also determined by reference to subjective criteria and the extent to which individual performance objectives were achieved.